saadams/saadams.github.io/_posts/2024-09-07-mal-safecracker.md

 ![kape](../assets/imgs/safecrack/kape.png)

-These can be examined with digital forensic tools such as FTK Imager, Redline or Autopsy.
+These can be examined with digital forensic tools such as FTK Imager or Autopsy.
 I used Autopsy(the downside to Autopsy is that it can be slow).
-You can also simply parse through the files yourself in the file explorer window.
+You could also simply parse through the files yourself in the file explorer window.

 Windows file explorer: